eleanor-clifford/ellie.clifford.lol/blog/0021-taking-back-control-5/index.md

-Almost three years ago, [I decided to write a manifesto](https://ellie.clifford.lol/blog/0003-taking-back-control-1/) detailing how I did -- and didn't -- want to use technology.
+Almost three years ago, [I decided to write a manifesto](https://ellie.clifford.lol/blog/0003-taking-back-control-1/) detailing how I did---and didn't---want to use technology.
 Thus began a series of blog posts; by [Part 3](https://ellie.clifford.lol/blog/0007-taking-back-control-3/) a rosy picture was being painted of how well I was doing.
 [Part